helmerdavila/portfolio/README.md

 1. Clone the repo
 2. Install the dependencies with `npm install`
-3. Run the project with `npm run start`.
+3. Run the project with `npm start`.
 This will clean the build folder and start the project
 4. Open the project in your browser at `http://localhost:8000`
 5. Enjoy!